Research funding - title

 Apply for small grants under your own name

 You may doubt whether you are good enough for a career in science.
 You may still not know what the best publication strategy is for you.
 No matter your doubts, you should consider starting to write grant proposals.
-Applying for multiple small grants is a clever strategy at the beginning of your career because the success rate is often much higher.

 In addition, it may be a good time in your scientific career to apply for these funding schemes.
 The eligibility criteria of small grants may even explicitly exclude senior scientists, for example, based on “time after graduation.
 Thus, again, you have a higher chance of getting these smaller grants.

 You may apply for funding for your thesis work within your institution or externally.
-Again: successful applicants are more attractive for future positions and grants.
+Again, successful applicants are more attractive for future positions and grants.

 Apply for big project grants under your supervisor’s name

 It is never advised in eligibility requirements.
-But if your publication list is good but not excellent, or if your publication list is still very short, you might apply the following strategy.
-It might be clever to write bigger project grant proposals and submit them under the name of your supervisor to a funding agency.
+Nevertheless, if your publication list is good but not excellent, or if your publication list is still very short, you might apply the following strategy.

-The disadvantages are also apparent.
-Your supervisor may use the money for other projects, hire persons who work for them and improve their output and career instead of yours.
 If your faculty supervisor is paying your salary, they may consider every aspect of your creative activity as their output.
 Thus, negotiate this early and the process and document it in a timely manner.

 However, if your supervisor is fair, you may initially negotiate that the funding is used for your projects and resulting papers on which you are the first author – provided you have written (most of) the proposal.
-Probably your supervisor will agree because they will be a co-author or the senior author of all resulting publications anyway.
+Probably, your supervisor will agree because they will be a co-author or the senior author of all resulting publications anyway.

 Discuss your grant writing strategy carefully with your supervisor